 During the procedure, you might feel pressure.
 If a lot of fluid is being removed, dizziness or lightheadedness is not uncommon.
 If you feel discomfort or dizziness, tell your doctor.

 You’ll be asked to sign a consent form before the procedure.
 There’s a small chance of leaking fluid after the procedure.
 The bowel, bladder, or an abdominal blood vessel can also be punctured, but this is rare.
 As with all invasive procedures, there’s also a risk of infection.

 Once the culture is done, it’s sent to a laboratory where a Gram’s stain and culture are performed.
 A Gram’s stain is used to show the differences in the types of bacteria.
 Abnormal results might show:

 - pancreatic disease

 - an infection

-Once your doctor gets the results, he or she can start treatment of the underlying condition.
-In some cases, additional follow-up tests may be needed
+Once your doctor gets the results, they can start treating the underlying condition.
+In some cases, additional follow-up tests may be needed.